 Abstracts for regular papers and posters.
 Papers will be delivered as video lectures and discussed in a live Q&A session.
 Posters will be submitted as graphic files and presented at a poster session, where attendees can discuss with presenters.
-Abstracts should be anonymous, a maximum of 500 words in length, and be written in a standard 12-point font.
-Bibliography, glossed and/or transcribed examples, and images may appear on a second page and do not count towards the word limit.
+Abstracts should be a maximum of 500 words in length.
+Bibliography, glossed and/or transcribed examples, and images may appear on a second page; they can comprise up to 300 words.

 Proposals for special sessions are to include an abstract for the special session itself, accompanied by an additional abstract for each paper proposed for the special session.
-Proposals are to be submitted electronically by the organizer as a single PDF, with separate pages for each individual abstract.
+Proposals are to be submitted electronically by the organizer via the panel submission link (here).
 Abstracts should follow the guidelines outlined above, although the abstract for the special session itself does not have to be anonymous if information about the proposed authors is important for the review of the proposed special session.
-(Individual paper abstracts should still be anonymized.)
-Proposals for special sessions are to be submitted via the main abstract submittal site on Oxford Abstracts.
-Please indicate in the title that it is a proposal for a special session (e.g. "Special Session: Variation in the Hebrew Noun Phrase").
 If you are interested in organizing a special session, we ask that you also contact the organizers early on via e-mail at firstname.lastname@example.org.

 Organizers of potential special sessions and workshops are responsible for calls for papers and peer review before submission of the proposal to NWAV 49.

 Although submissions may address any and all areas of language variation and change, for NWAV 49 we particularly welcome proposals which highlight: